Losing Faith: One Mom’s Frustration With Cause Marketing

 Q: What do you want people to know about raising money for causes?

 A: Do your homework before you donate to any charity.
-If you do decide to buy a product associated with a cause, make sure you know what percentage of your purchase will actually go to the cause.
-For your own future health, make sure that product is a healthy choice!
-And if you can’t find a national charity that suits you, search for a local one.
+If you do decide to buy a product associated with a cause make sure you know what percentage of your purchase will actually go to the cause.
+However, checking where your donation will be going is a good idea.
+If you can’t find a national charity that suits you, search for a local one.
 Seeing exactly where your money goes is so rewarding!

 Please join me in thanking Kelly for taking the time to share her family’s personal food and cause marketing journey with us!